Photo Credit: Galen Vansant

 We arrived at our base camp site around 6pm, having woken up around 8:30.
 To make up for the miserable snow cave, we constructed a mighty snow fortress with three snow walls almost as high as we were tall and reinforced the hell out of them.
 It was not very windy when we arrived, but winds tend to pick up and roll down the glacier in the evenings.

-So we started down the mountain and spent some time (since we had it) taking photos on the Shoulder.
+So, still alive, we started down the mountain and spent some time (since we had it) taking photos on the Shoulder.

 We decided to follow the edge of the Ramp down the mountain, which had a little more snow but not enough, we judged, to be a slide danger.
-Picking our way through the rocks to plunge-step in the snow, we bathed in the alpenglow for most of the descent.
+Picking our way through the rocks to plunge-step in the snow, we bathed in alpenglow for most of the descent.

 The snow had changed significantly over the past few days; the sun had scorched the snow and turned it into wonderful snice, which made exiting the valley a relatively quick process.
 We also found old tracks that had melted out.